yobgob/too-many-hooks/README.md

 - `useArray` - Simplify array state management with useful utilities
 - `useFlag` - Simply manage boolean state
+- `useForm` - Manage state, validations, and submission for forms with any number of dimensions
+- `useGraph` - Easily manage state with any number of dimensions
 - `useTally` - Increment and decrement numeric state

 #### Listeners/Observers